blaze-slider/blaze-slider/website/docs/installation.md

 ## Using JS and CSS files directly

-You can get the latest JS and CSS files of blaze slider from [unpkg.com](https://unpkg.com/) as shown below:
+You can get the latest JS and CSS files of Blaze Slider from [unpkg.com](https://unpkg.com/) as shown below:

 | Asset               | Link                                                           |
 | ------------------- | -------------------------------------------------------------- |